 If you’re unsure about your entitlement, check:

 You can also ask your HR team or manager for clarification.
-It’s better to ask than assume, especially if you're planning around a long weekend.
+It’s better to ask than assume, especially if you're planning around a long weekend or using an event planner to schedule activities.

 No contract mention?
 Here's what happens